Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Network Configuration for Accessibility

-1. Setting Up Port Forwarding on Your Router
+1. Port Forwarding on your Router.

-Now set up a new forwarding rule :
+Now set up a new forwarding rule:

 • Service Name: Call it something like “Palworld Server” or whatever you want